Ceelog/phpdoc-en/src/functions/returning-values.md

 <a href="/functions/arguments.html#functions.arguments.type-declaration.strict" class="link">Strict typing</a>
 also has an effect on return type declarations.
 In the default weak mode, returned values will be coerced to the correct type if they are not already of that type.
-In strong mode, the returned value must be of the correct type, otherwise a <span class="classname">TypeError</span>
+If this type conversion is not allowed (e.g. when returning an <span class="type">array</span> from a function with return type <span class="type">integer</span>), a <span class="classname">TypeError</span> will be thrown.
+In strict mode, the returned value must be of the correct type, otherwise a <span class="classname">TypeError</span> will be thrown.

-will be thrown.
+As of PHP 7.1.0, return statements without an argument trigger **`E_COMPILE_ERROR`**, unless the return type is <span class="type">void</span>, in which case return statements with an argument trigger that error.

 As of PHP 7.1.0, return values can be marked as nullable by prefixing the type name with a question mark (*?*).
 This signifies that the